oleksiihorovych/OrderAPI/README.md

 # OrderAPI
+RESTfull API, that provides logic to operate with orders.
-RESTfull API built on .NET Core using EF Core,
+Built on .NET Core using EF Core, Nunit, RabbitMQ(needs to be finished)